Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

   The editing toolbar is displayed above the list.

 5. Click the [CONFIRM] button in the editing toolbar.
   The selected mappings have been removed from the list.
 The mappings have been applied.
 The confirmed mappings are displayed in the *ETL PROCESSES* tab of the *Datahub* module with the **Semi-automatic accepted** status.
+As soon as the confirmed mappings are executed, their status change to **Done**.

   > [Info] If the ETL mappings should not be applied, click the [REJECT] button in the editing toolbar instead.
 The selected mappings will be removed from the list without being rerun.

-[comment]: <> (doesn't work for me.
-Why not displayed in the accepted list in datahub?)